 There could be a dozen reasons you pinpoint that merit a retargeting email.
 However, keep in mind that it’s not usually best practice to send out a retargeting email to your entire email list.

 Knowing how to segment your email list will help you effectively serve retargeting emails.
 You will reduce the likelihood of subscribers deleting your email without opening it or unsubscribing altogether, which would hurt your progress.

-Sometimes, people are in the mood to shop online, but then when they reach checkout, they have second thoughts.
+Sometimes, people are in the mood to shop online.
+However, when they reach checkout, they may have second thoughts.

-"Businesses should utilize email retargeting when they're met with an increase in customers abandoning their carts," said Kujapelto.
-"Maybe life has interrupted many customers' lives or made them more cautious with impulsively purchasing online products.
-Whatever the case, email retargeting can help remind customers they have a cart full of products they were once interested in purchasing."
+“Businesses should utilize email retargeting when they’re met with an increase in customers abandoning their carts,” said Mika Kujapelto, co-founder of Cashcow.
+“Maybe life has interrupted many customers’ lives or made them more cautious with impulsively purchasing online products.
+Whatever the case, email retargeting can help remind customers they have a cart full of products they were once interested in purchasing.”